madlabsinc/teachcode/README.md

 ## Contributing

-Contributions of any kind are warm welcome.
-Make sure that you go through these [guidelines](https://teachcode.surge.sh/guide/contributing.html#guidelines)
+Contributions of any kind are welcomed.
+Make sure that you go through these [guidelines](https://teachcode.madhacks.co/guide/contributing.html#guidelines)

 ## License